-(a) The service(s) is not covered under the medicaid consumer's third party benefits.
+(a) The service is not covered under the medicaid covered individual's third party benefits.

 (k) The TPP is disputing or contesting its liability to pay the claim or cover the service.

-(G) Medicaid reimbursement for third party claims will not exceed the medicaid maximum payment for the service, determined in accordance with applicable rules for the service, less all third party payments for the service.
+(I) Medicaid reimbursement for third party claims will not exceed the medicaid maximum payment for the service, determined in accordance with applicable rules for the service, less all third party payments for the service.
 If the result is less than or equal to zero dollars, there will be no further medicaid payment for the service.

-(4) Stamp or type on each page of the financial statement in bold font "SUBJECT TO RIGHT OF RECOVERY PURSUANT TO SECTION 5101.58 OF THE OHIO REVISED CODE.
+(4) Stamp or type on each page of the financial statement in bold font "SUBJECT TO RIGHT OF RECOVERY PURSUANT TO SECTION 5160.37 OF THE OHIO REVISED CODE.
 FAILURE TO COMPLY MAY RESULT IN PERSONAL LIABILITY."

 Promulgated Under: 119.03